trimvol(1) trimvol(1)

 of 0 to 255) stretched to occupy the full range of byte values.

-Scale to integers (mode 1), so that the current minimum and max-
+Scale image intensities so that the minimum and maximum of the

-imum of the file would be scaled to the given values of minimum
+file become the given values of minimum and maximum, then con-

 Rotate the output volume by -90 degrees around the X axis, by